MAISY® Utility Customer Databases, Forecasting & Analysis Models

 residential and commercial utility customers

-Integrated with MAISY® , the Excel-based SGRC Grid Impact Model applies AI and digital twin analysis to simulate real-world localized grid behavior.
+EV, electrification, weather extremes and demand management The Excel-based Grid Impact Model (GIM) applies MAISY® utility customer data, AI and digital twin analysis to simulate real-world localized grid behavior.
 With intuitive tools for scenario testing, flexible inputs, and real-time visualization, the model makes complex hourly load modeling both accessible and actionable.

 ...